easyparkgroup/k8s-workshop/README.md

 kubectl top pods
 ```

-Watch what happens to pods and autoscaler:
+Start watching what happens to pods and autoscaler
+(relevant when you start generating load bellow):

 ```
 # on linux you can use `watch` to evaluate expression periodically: